dotnet/orleans/Orleans-Streams/index.md

 A producer of a rewindable stream can pass an optional `StreamSequenceToken` to the `OnNext` call.
 The consumer can pass a `StreamSequenceToken` to the `SubscribeAsync` call and the runtime will deliver events to it starting from that `StreamSequenceToken` (a null token means the consumer wants to receive events starting from the latest.)
 The ability to rewind a stream is very useful in recovery scenarios.
 For example, consider a grain that subscribes to a stream and periodically checkpoints its state together with the latest sequence token.
 When recovering from a failure, the grain can re-subscribe to the same stream from the latest checkpointed sequence token, thereby recovering without losing any events that were generated since the last checkpoint.

 ## Code Samples

 An example of how to use streaming APIs within a grain can be found [here](https://github.com/dotnet/orleans/blob/master/src/TestGrains/SampleStreamingGrain.cs).
 We plan to create more samples in the future.

+## Steam Extensibility

+The [Orleans Streams Extensibility](Streams-Extensibility.md) desribes how to extend streams with new functionality.

 ***